Talentica/HungryHippos/Readme.md

 1. client-config.xml: provide the client-config.xml file path which is available in hhspark_automation/distr/config/client-config.xml
 2. input-data : provide path of input data set with file name.
 Currently we support text and csv files only in which fields need be comma seperated.
 3. distributed-file-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".
 4. optional-args : You can provide the optional argument for chunk size (in bytes).
 Otherwise 128 MB will be considered as  the chunk size.
-The data file is splitted into small parts called Chunks, which are published to nodes where they are processed and stored.
+The input data file is splitted into small parts called Chunks, which are published to nodes where they are processed and stored.

 ### Example  :
      java -cp data-publisher/build/libs/data-publisher-0.7.0.jar com.talentica.hungryHippos.master.DataPublisherStarter hhspark_automation/distr/config/client-config.xml ~/dataGenerator/sampledata.txt /dir/input > logs/datapub.out 2> logs/datapub.err &